KamranAzeem/kubernetes-katas/05-cpu-and-memory-limits.md

 Create a new one with some limits.
 Here is what the deployment file looks like, with cpu and memory limits defined in it
 ```
 $ cat support-files/nginx-with-cpu-memory-limit.yaml

-apiVersion: extensions/v1beta1
+apiVersion: apps/v1
 kind: Deployment
 metadata:
   name: nginx
   labels:
-    app: nginx          # arbitrary label(s) assigned to this deployment.
-This can be used by an upstream object, such as - a service.
+    app: nginx
 spec:
   replicas: 1
   selector:
+    matchLabels:
-    matchLabels:        # labels 'used' by the deployment and replica-set selector, to find related pods.
+      # labels 'used' by the deployment and replica-set selector, to find related pods.
       app: nginx
   template:
     metadata:
       labels:
-        app: nginx      # label assigned to the pods of this deployment
+        # label assigned to the pods of this deployment
+        app: nginx
     spec:
       containers:
       - name: nginx